audiologiks/findajob/kb/workabroad/Life_Sciences.md

 <p>
   Check out our google spreadsheets on recruiters with
-  <a href="https://docs.google.com/spreadsheets/d/15FqzeqeuO0hRJTKrc_AprB7rzFHEk9p-_TM8QfZkYVU/edit?usp=sharing" target="_blank" rel="noopener">healthcare teams focused on hiring for the industry&nbsp;</a>and
+  <a href="https://drive.google.com/file/d/1BkZ38cPnne8uiMWAAX4XMdzumccnDieE/view?usp=sharing" target="_blank" rel="noopener">healthcare teams focused on hiring for the industry&nbsp;</a>
-  on
-  <a href="https://docs.google.com/spreadsheets/d/1i6QfnW3qyf7DZ9IM0mieGIqlLxvSMFy96XORYQDBUZE/edit?usp=sharing" target="_blank" rel="noopener">companies and events.</a>
 </p>
 <p>
   Doing research on the healthcare and life sciences industry.
 Look up companies,